-They say breakfast is the most important meal of the day which is exactly why you should always make an effort to make it great, and these 7 quick and easy plant based diet breakfast ideas and recipes should not disappoint.
+Well, they do say breakfast is the most important meal of the day.
+This is exactly why you should always make an effort to make it great.
+These 7 tasty plant based diet breakfast ideas and recipes should not disappoint.

 There’s many reasons why the whole foods plant based diet is so popular right now, the biggest being the absolute amazing well-being and health it can bring when done correctly.
 This means with proper attention to correct food combining and an understanding of plant based macronutrients.

 Both of these things are very important if you are to stay healthy on your plant based or vegan diet.
-Get them wrong and you could be storing up trouble down the road, especially if you’re not paying attention to your protein needs; or if you’re swapping your usual animal products for high carb/sugar foods.
+Get them wrong and you could be storing up trouble down the road.
+This is especially if you’re swapping your usual animal products for high refined carb and sugary foods.

-The breakfasts on this list are made from high protein, high fiber, known fat burning foods which help to boost your metabolism and get your body into fat burning mode.
-To do this you MUST steer clear of all refined carbs and sugars from your meals and stick to only high protein, high fiber and wholegrain foods.
+The breakfasts on this list are made from high protein, high fibre, known fat burning foods which help to boost your metabolism and get your body into fat burning mode.
+To do this you MUST steer clear of all refined carbs and sugars from your meals and stick to only high protein, high fibre and wholegrain foods.

-Not only that, but you will also be burning belly fat specifically – which is the most dangerous kind to be holding onto long term as it can be the pre-curser to certain diseases, so keeping it to a minimum through diet AND exercise is an absolute must.
+Not only that, but you will also be burning belly fat specifically.
+This is the most dangerous kind to be holding onto long term as it can be the pre-curser to certain diseases, so keeping it to a minimum through diet and exercise is an absolute must.

 1. HIGH PROTEIN BUCKWHEAT GRANOLA

-This delicious granola is something I always have prepared in a mason jar in the corner of my kitchen.
-Once you’ve made it it lasts for weeks, probably months, and is one of the fastest breakfasts to prepare as all you need to do is add a dash of plant milk or coconut yogurt, and maybe some fresh chopped fruit.
+This delicious granola is something we always have prepared in a mason jar in the corner of the kitchen.
+Once you’ve made it, it lasts for weeks, probably months.
+It’s one of the fastest breakfasts to prepare as all you need to do is add a dash of plant milk, coconut yogurt and fresh chopped fruit.

 And it’s SO versatile because you can use whatever is in your cupboard, as long as you use the main base of buckwheat grouts and oats.
-I keep topping mine up with extra dried fruits, nuts, seeds and whatever I fancy so I never get to the bottom of it – a bit like one of those old-fashioned stews that was left on the stove back in the old days ha ha.
+You can keep topping mine up with extra fat burning, dried fruits, nuts, seeds and whatever you fancy, so I never get to the bottom of it.

 - 2 x cups of dried buckwheat grouts (it’s important you use these for the protein element).